Who we serve

 Small Town Program

-Recognizing that small towns face different challenges, the Housing Choice Initiative will set aside funding for a competitive capital grant program exclusively for towns with population under 7,000 (per 2017 US Census population estimate). $1 million in capital grant monies are expected to be available in the first year, to grow thereafter.
+Recognizing that small towns face different challenges, the Housing Choice Initiative will set aside funding for a competitive capital grant program exclusively for towns with population under 7,000 (per 2017 US Census population estimate). $1 million in capital grant monies were awarded in FY 2019, and the same is expected for FY 2020.
 Small Towns can also apply for Housing Choice Designation.

 New and better Coordinated Technical Assistance